Everyone knows that the #1 way to attract fans for your art is to make amazing work. That's no secret.

 Most of the population was raised without an art education.
 If they were a student of the 1960s or 1970s, as I was, they probably had to make clay ashtrays or embellish turkeys from an outline drawing of their hands.

 But that’s about the extent of it.
-Most adults haven’t been trained how to look at and appreciate art.
+Most adults, including artists themselves, haven’t been trained how to look at and appreciate art.

 To these people, art can be stuffy, elitist, and inaccessible.
 Here’s where you step in.